charlesclz03/flowforge/DOCS/summaries/ASSETS_GUIDE.md

 Use AI tools like:

-- **Midjourney**: `/imagine logo for FlowForge, hip hop freestyle app, minimalist, black and orange`
+- **Midjourney**: `/imagine logo for Freestyla, hip hop freestyle app, minimalist, black and orange`
-- **DALL-E**: "Create a minimalist logo for FlowForge, a freestyle rap practice app"
+- **DALL-E**: "Create a minimalist logo for Freestyla, a freestyle rap practice app"
 - **Stable Diffusion**: Similar prompts

 ## Design Guidelines